sleak-lbl/weekly-emails/attic/corimaint.md

-## Cori Maintenance on Wednesday
+### Cori Maintenance on Wednesday, March 25; Reduced Scope, Shorter Downtime

-Cori will be down for maintenance this Wednesday, October 17.
-During this maintenance, the login nodes and Cori scratch filesystem (cscratch1) will remain available, but no jobs will run.
-During the maintenance, the batch system will be upgraded to version 18.08, the Datawarp patch will be installed, and a short test will be run on Cori scratch.
-During the test, a reservation will be put in place to prevent Edison jobs from using cscratch1.
+The March Cori system maintenance for this Wednesday, March 25, has been scaled down.
+During this maintenance, we will simply be installing a minor patch set and performing hardware maintenance on Cori.
+Because there will be less to do, the maintenance will begin at 7:00 am (Pacific) rather than just after midnight.

-The maintenance will commence at 7:00 am and we expect to return the machine to users before 7:00 pm (Pacific).
+During the maintenance, the Cori scratch file system will be available from systems other than Cori.
+We expect to have the system returned to users before 7:00 pm on Wednesday.